elvece/jquery-calculator/readme.md

 ##Calculator Assignment

+***Note:*** This is a work in progress.
+Code needs to be refactored, currently broken due to tinkering.

 ***This repo contains my solution to the following exercise:***

 Goal: Use jQuery to make the provided calculator markup function as a simple calculator